T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Would you like anything?"
 Natalie asked those who remained seated.
 Gabriel squinted to make out the various meals displayed on the large blackboard above the bar.
 "I'll take a a roast pork and salad, with a murky tea.
 Thanks."
 "Got it."
-"Um, - I'll take a chicken sandwich"
+"Um, - I'll take a chicken sandwich, and just water, thanks."
+Lyric requested.
+It seemed that Lyric had come here with a script, a certain amount of exposition he must have practiced reciting, and once he had run out of pre-planned responses, he was noticeably more meek.
+"I'll have what Gabriel's having."
+Said Wiate.
+"Okay, I'm going to go make sure those two buffoons don't make trouble."
+Natalie sigh-growled as she walked away.